-02-01:26:01 Merchant: Well, Greece was something that I loved from all my work on the history of the pre-Socratics, and Plato, and Aristotle, and then on the later Greeks, and then up through Plotinus, and so on.
+02-01:26:01 Merchant: Greece was something that I loved from all my work on the history of the pre- Socratics, and Plato, and Aristotle, and then on the later Greeks, and up through Plotinus, and so on.
 I loved Greek philosophy, and I had learned that at Vassar College from my two philosophy teachers, Philip Nochlin and Vernon Venable.
 And they taught Greek history and Greek philosophy and made it come alive.
 And so I learned it and loved it there.
 And then, when I got a chance to go because my sons were visiting my former husband, I decided I would go to Africa, and I went on a safari, and then to Greece.

-02-01:26:57 Eardley-Pryor: When you were in Greece and you had this experience with the snake, what was it like being in that environment and then thinking about all of this you had learned about before?
+02-01:26:57 Eardley-Pryor: When you were in Greece what was it like being in that environment and then thinking about all of this you had learned about before?
 02-01:27:08 Merchant: Oh, yes, that was fantastic.
 I had studied Greek history and that included Greek geography.
-So I tried to re-envision and remember what it was like before modern Greece and what would've been there, and what philosophers would've seen and enjoyed writing about it, and what might have influenced them and some of their ideas.
+So I tried to re-envision and remember what it was like before modern Greece and what would've been there, and what the philosophers would've seen and enjoyed writing about it, and what might have influenced them and some of their ideas.
+02-01:27:39 Eardley-Pryor: The power of place plays a role in your life in so many different ways.

-02-01:27:39 Eardley-Pryor:

-The power of place plays a role in your life in so many different ways.
 I read somewhere that the title, The Death of Nature for your book, came out of a camping trip in Utah.
 What's the story behind The Death of Nature title and how that idea came to you?

-02-01:27:57

-Merchant:

-Yes.
-My sons and I were visiting the Canyonlands of Utah, and we went to Bryce Canyon.
+02-01:27:57 Merchant: My sons and I were visiting the Canyonlands of Utah, and we went to Bryce Canyon.
 And when we went, it was in the evening.
 We had just gotten there, we'd made a campsite, and before the sun went down, we went out and went along a narrow trail on the edge of the canyon.
-And it was filled with beautiful colors, it was all red and yellow, and especially in the sunlight, it was alive, it became alive.
-So my sons and I went there and then we came back, and it was getting to be sundown, so we had dinner, and then they fell into an exhausted slumber.
+And it was filled with beautiful colors.
+It was all red and yellow, and especially in the sunlight, it was alive, it came alive.
+So my sons and I then came back to the campsite.
+We had dinner, and then they fell into an exhausted slumber.
 But I lay awake, and I kept on thinking about it and thinking how alive it really was even though rocks were supposed to be dead.
-But for most of history, people thought that rocks and mountainsides and grasslands and everything was alive and grew in the womb of the Earth Mother.
-And so I was reexperiencing something that had long ago been called a myth, but which really came alive for me.
+But for most of human history, people thought that rocks and mountainsides and grasslands and everything was alive and grew in the womb of the Earth Mother.
+And so I was reexperiencing something that had long since been called a myth, but which really came alive for me.
+02-01:29:30 Eardley-Pryor: That's a beautiful story.

-02-01:29:30

-Eardley-Pryor:

-That's a beautiful story.
 I want to ask lastly, I had asked earlier about your first meeting Charlie Sellers who becomes your longtime partner and love with you.
-You eventually get married, but not until much later.
+You eventually got married, but not until much later.
 You mentioned how you and Charlie first met through political activism in Berkeley.
 But you also mentioned that was at a house that he and his wife at the time shared.
 How did your and Charlie's relationship evolve to become the romance that it did?

-02-01:30:03

-Merchant:
+02-01:30:03 Merchant: